-Windows RE troubleshooting features
+WinRE troubleshooting features

-If a Windows device can't start, it automatically fails over to the Windows Recovery Environment (Windows RE).
-The Automatic Repair tool in Windows RE automates the diagnosis and repair of an unbootable Windows installation.
-Windows RE is also a starting point for several tools for manual system recovery.
-This topic describes the automatic failover behavior, manual diagnosis, and repair process in Windows RE.
+If a Windows device can't start, it automatically fails over to the Windows Recovery Environment (WinRE).
+The Automatic Repair tool in WinRE automatically diagnoses and repairs a Windows installation that can't start.
+WinRE is also a starting point for several tools that you can use to manually recover a system.
+This topic describes the automatic failover behavior, manual diagnosis, and repair process in WinRE.

 Recovering from startup failures

-If the system detects a boot failure on a computer running Windows, the system automatically fails over into the on-disk Windows RE tool.
-At startup, the Windows loader sets a status flag to indicate that the boot process has started.
-Windows typically clears this flag before the Windows logon screen appears.
-However, if the boot attempt fails, Windows doesn't clear the flag.
-The next time that the computer starts, the loader detects the flag and assumes that a boot failure occurred.
-When this occurs, the loader starts Windows RE instead of Windows.
+When Windows starts, the Windows loader sets a status flag to indicate that the startup process has started.
+Windows typically clears this flag before the Windows sign-in screen appears.
+However, if the startup operation fails, Windows doesn't clear the flag.
+The next time that the computer starts, the loader detects the flag, assumes that a startup failure occurred, and starts WinRE instead of Windows.

-Note Boot failure detection relies on boot completion and not whether an error occurred in Windows 8.
-For example, a false positive may occur if power is lost during the boot process, and your user starts Windows RE even though the Windows installation is bootable.
+The behavior that detects startup failures relies on the completion of the startup process rather than a Windows error.
+For example, a false positive may occur if power is lost during startup.
+In such a case, your user starts WinRE even though the Windows installation started up.

-Because the failover mechanism relies on the Windows boot manager and the Windows boot loader, some failures can make Windows RE inaccessible.
-In the following scenarios, your user must use the bootable Windows RE media to recover the computer:
+Because the behavior that detects startup failures (also referred to as boot failures) relies on the Windows boot manager and the Windows boot loader, some failures can make WinRE inaccessible.
+In the following scenarios, your user has to use the bootable WinRE media to start and recover the computer:

-Corrupt disk metadata exists in the master boot record (MBR), partition table, or boot sector of a Windows RE partition.
+- Corrupt disk metadata exists in the master boot record (MBR), partition table, or boot sector of a WinRE partition.

-The boot manager is missing or corrupted.
+- The boot manager is missing or corrupted.

-The Boot Configuration Data (BCD) store is missing or corrupted.
+- The Boot Configuration Data (BCD) store is missing or corrupted.

-If the boot loader can't read or write to the boot status flag, Windows won't be able to automatically fail over into Windows RE.
-However, your user can still manually start the on-disk Windows RE tool through the Boot Options menu.
+If the boot loader can't read or write to the boot status flag, Windows doesn't automatically fail over into WinRE.
+However, your user can still use the Boot Options menu to manually start the on-disk WinRE environment.

-Advanced troubleshooting utilities in Windows RE
+Advanced troubleshooting utilities in WinRE

-Your user can manually start several system recovery tools after starting the on-disk Windows RE tool from the recovery media, or from the Boot Options menu.
+Your user can manually start several system recovery tools after starting the on-disk WinRE environment by using the recovery media, or from the Boot Options menu.
 With the exception of Automatic Repair, the Windows Assessment and Deployment Kit (Windows ADK) doesn't include these tools.
 Push-button reset is the recommended recovery solution in Windows.

 The Automatic Repair tool automates common diagnostic and repair tasks for non-bootable operating system installations.
-Automatic Repair starts if the computer fails over into Windows RE because of a detected boot failure.
-If automatic failover to an on-disk instance of Windows RE is not available, your users can also start Automatic Repair as a manual recovery tool from a Windows RE CD or DVD.
+Automatic Repair starts if the computer fails over into WinRE because of a detected startup failure.
+If the computer can't fail over to an on-disk instance of WinRE, your users can also use a WinRE CD or DVD to start Automatic Repair as a manual recovery tool.

 System Image Recovery